Seoul National University: Dormitory

-The Yeongeonsa located in Yeongeon campus, which is the medical school of Seoul National University.
-The Yeongeonsa can house 533 undergraduate students and 17 family households.
+The dormitory Yeongeonsa is located on the Yeongeon campus, which is the medical school of SNU.
+Yeongeonsa can house 533 undergraduate students and 17 family households.

 University Newspaper

-The University Newspaper (대학신문, Daehak-Sinmun) is the students' press of Seoul National University.
-The first edition of the paper was launched while seeking refuge from the ravages of the Korean War, on February 4, 1952.
+The University Newspaper (대학신문; 大學新聞; Daehak Sinmun) is school's student newspaper.
+The first edition of the paper was launched during the Korean War, on February 4, 1952.
 In 1953 it was moved to Dongsung-dong in Seoul, where from 1958 even editions for high school were published.
 Financial difficulties in 1960 led the paper to cease printing for a time.
 It was relocated to the Gwanak Campus in 1975, where it has been in continuous publication until the present day.
 At the time of its first launch the paper was sold for 500 won a copy, sometimes twice a week.
 Now, however, it is distributed for free every Monday.
 The school paper is not available during schools breaks or exams.

 Reputation and rankings

 Reputation

+SNU graduates dominate South Korea's academics, government, politics and business.
 A KEDI study found that the university's name-value translates into wages that are on average about 12 percent higher than that of any other Korean university.
-SNU graduates dominate South Korea's academics, government, politics and business.
-Approximately one in four Korean university presidents obtained their undergraduate degree at Seoul National University.
-Between 2003 and 2009, more students who graduated from science high schools and received presidential scholarships matriculated at Seoul National University than at eight other leading universities combined.
+Approximately one in four Korean university presidents obtained their undergraduate degree at SNU.
+Between 2003 and 2009, more students who graduated from science high schools and received presidential scholarships matriculated at SNU than at eight other leading universities combined.

-The chiefs of the College Scholastic Ability Test conducted by the government of the Republic of Korea are mainly Seoul National University, and graduates are widely studied in academia, politics and business circles in Korea.
-At the same time, there is a perception that 'the best university in Korea' or 'the place where the best minds of Korea gather' overlooks many talented people.
-South Korea is at the cusp of academics and there has been a claim that SNU should be abolished in order to overcome it.
-In fact, President Roh Moo-hyun had promoted the abolition of Seoul National University and SNU earlier.
+The chiefs of the government-run College Scholastic Ability Test (CSAT) are mostly SNU graduates.